KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_deluge.md

 the waters of awakening,
 the waters of remembrance.

-Your synthesis speaks this truth plainly:
+My synthesis speaks this truth plainly:

 The New Earth is born
 when consciousness becomes fluid again —